scott-ftf/pirate_uri/README.md

 * [Ubuntu: Gnome Desktop Entry Specification](https://specifications.freedesktop.org/desktop-entry-spec/desktop-entry-spec-latest.html)

-**NOTE:** *Specific instructions for registering Pirate Chain wallets wil be provided in a update to this readme*
+**NOTE:** *Specific instructions for registering Pirate Chain wallets will be provided in a later update to this readme*

 ## General Format